310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 ## Translation Notes

 [^1]: A reference to <a href="/tough_guy/" target="_blank">Tough Guy</a>.
-[^2]: You can see how Carrotian looks on Kuro's bloomed card (see the card images at the top of this page).
+[^2]: You can see how Carrotian looks on Kuro’s bloomed card (see the card images at the top of this page).